 Credit: kaseytrenum.com

-To keep them low carb, you’ll want to use low carb tortillas.
+Keep these burritos low carb by using low carb tortillas.
 These ones here contain only 3 grams of net carbs per tortilla.

-What I love most about these burritos is that they freeze pretty well.
+These burritos freeze pretty well.
 So, they’re perfect for meal prep.

 Per Serving: